Poker goals

 • The result must depend directly on you.

-• A specific and very, very precise result, if the goal is very large it is better to break it down into smaller ones.
+• Specifically and very very precisely formulated result, if the goal is very big it is better to break it down into smaller ones.

-• You need to know very well what happens when you reach the goal, i.e. how will you know that the goal has been reached? what will you see? what will you hear? how will you feel? what will you look like?
+• You must know very well what will happen when you achieve the goal, i.e., how will you know that the goal is achieved? what will you see? what will you hear? how will you feel? how will you look?

 • Resistance check.
-Will I lose something important to me when I achieve a result?
+Will I not lose something important to me when I achieve the result?

 Examples of poker goals:

-• In one month read "how to be the poker player" poker book.
+• Read the “how to be the poker player” poker book in a month.

-• To analyse at least one poker hand from my SnG limits every day.
+• Analyze at least one poker hand from my SnG limits every day.

-• View one or more per pound poker instructional videos.
+• Watch one or more poker training videos per week.

 • During this session, I will play the best poker I can.